Librarika/manual/docs/cataloging.md

 * Please go to the `Dashboard -> Catalogs -> Catalog Items` section.

-* Locate the item you want to add copy to from your catalog and click on the `Add Copy` link on the right to the item.
+* Locate the item you want to add copy to from your catalog and click on the `Add Copy` link on the right to that item.

 	![Catalog item view option](img/catalog-item-view-option.png)

-* A new `Add New Copy` form will be displayed.
+* A `Add New Copy` form will be displayed.

 	![Catalog item copy edit form](img/media-copy-add-form.png)

 * Enter necessary information regarding your copy.
-* Click on the `Submit` when you are done and your changes will be saved.
+* Click on the `Submit` button when you are done
+* A new copy record will be created.

 ### Edit Copy

-You can edit media copy information, change accession number, change branch, activate / deactivate circulations, published and active flags, etc for the copy from the `Catalog Items` page.
+You can edit media copy information, change accession number, change branch, enable / disable circulation, published and active status flags, etc for a specific copy from the `Catalog Items` page.

 * Please go to the `Dashboard -> Catalogs -> Catalog Items` section.

-* Locate the item you want to edit from your catalog and click on the `View` link on the right to the item.
+* Locate the item you want to edit from your catalog and click on the `View` link on the right to that item.

 	![Catalog item view option](img/catalog-item-view-option.png)